This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Aber die Materie selbst ist bloss die Wahrnehmbarkeit der Erscheinungen des Willens.
 Daher hat man in jedem Streben, welches aus der Natur eines materiellen Wesens hervorgeht und eigentlich diese Natur ausmacht, oder durch diese Natur sich erscheinend manifestiert, ein Wollen zu erkennen, und es giebt demnach keine Materie ohne Willensäusserung.

 [Über den Willen in der Natur, p.
-84]
+84](But matter itself is only the perceptibility of the appearances of the will.
+Therefore, one must recognize in every striving, which proceeds from the nature of a material being and actually determines its nature, a willing, and consequently, there is no matter without the expression of the will.)

 Matter, according to Schopenhauer, is efficient causality, and where there is causality, there is will and no will acts without causality.
 The essence of each thing is the specific kind of its operating or acting.
 Or as the Scholastics already taught: operari sequitur esse, i.e. from the essence of each being follows its activity, or what Schopenhauer called the aseity of the will ("Denn ich will je nachdem ich bin: daher muss ich seyn je nachdem ich will" (For I will according to what I am: therefore, I must be according to what I will)).